 |Preteen session 1||Growing up||Teen Stuff|

-The following are two excerpts from B’nai Mitzvah sessions to give you a taste of the material.
+The following are two excerpts from B–Mitzvah sessions to give you a taste of the material.
 The first excerpt is from a family session.
 The second is from a teen session.

 Excerpt from “Today You Are An Adult!”: What Does it Mean To Become a Teen?
 (Family Session)

-Have everyone read the following text from Rabbi Yehudah ben Teimah.
-If you have a group that likes to read, print out a copy for everyone.
+SHARE your screen and show the PowerPoint slide with the following text from Rabbi Yehudah ben Teima.
+Ask for a volunteer to read the text aloud.
 If you want to turn it into a quick drama, break the 14 ages listed in the text up into “parts” and have 14 different people read them aloud.

-Now we are going to write our own life stages based on Yehudah ben Teima’s formula.”
-(Pass out pens or pencils and a copy of the following text.)
+Now we are going to write our own life stages based on Yehudah ben Teima’s formula.

 Pirkei Lanu—In Our Community: